 The Group defines its adjusted net profit as its profit for the period after adjusting for those items which are not indicative of the Group's operating performances.
-This is not an IFRSs measure, the Group has presented this item because the Group considers it an important supplemental measure of the Group's operational performance used by the Group's management as well as analysts or investors.
+This is not a IFRSs measure, the Group has presented this item because the Group considers it an important supplemental measure of the Group's operational performance used by the Group's management as well as analysts or investors.
 The following table shows profit and adjusted net profit of the Group for the periods presented below:

 Year ended 30 June

+2021 AUD\$'000 2020 AUD\$'000

-2020 AUD\$'000 2019 AUD\$'000 Profit for the year from continuing operations 4,464 4,139 Add: non-cash leases expenses due to adoption of IFRS 16 acquisition cost additional one-off expenses due to COVID-19 1,210 143 91 - - - Adjusted net profit 5,908 4,139
+Profit for the year from continuing operations 183 4,464

+Add:

+Non-cash leases interest and amortisation expenses due to

+adoption of IFRS 16 1,776 1,210

+Acquisition cost - 143

+Additional one-off expenses due to COVID-19 79 91

+Covid-19 tuition fee support to students 1,865 -

+Additional online teaching and exam expenses under COVID-19 177 -

+Donations 73 -

+Adjusted net profit 4,154 5,908

-Adjusted net profit for the year ended 30 June 2020 increased by approximately AUD\$1.8 million or approximately 42.7% as compared with the corresponding period in 2019.
+Adjusted net profit for the year ended 30 June 2021 decreased by approximately AUD\$1.7 million or approximately 29.1% as compared with the corresponding period in 2020.